 Buddy is possibly best know for his book Te Maiharoa and the Promised Land, published in 1997, thō of course he has done heaps since then.

 Other Māori of note include filmmaker and historian Brad Haami (below, left) and tribal historian Tony Sole.
 Brad has won countless awards and is possibly best known for two of his books, Golan Maaka: Māori Doctor, which was a personal memoir, and Love Stories: Mate Tau.
 Brad has also produced documentaries for TV.
 Tony Sole is well-known for his hugely-detailed tribal history, Ngāti Ruanui.

 Monty Soutar (below, right) is also well established as a wars historian.
 Monty is perhaps better known for his work on Māori and the Second World War, but he has written about the 19th century wars featuring his Ngāti Porou people.

 Monty’s PhD thesis focussed on Ngāti Porou rangatira Ropata Wahawaha, and his war against Pai Marire adherents who encroached into the East Coast.
 As Monty argues, these were significant campaigns that were essential to the stabilising of the Coast.

 Monty is possibly best known for his book Ngā Tamatoa: The Price of Citizenship.
 C Company 28 (Māori) Battalion 1939-1945 (published 2008).
 This huge, award-winning book tells the significant history of Māori soldiers fighting in Europe for the Māori Battalion, during World War Two.

-Danny Keenan (who is the writer of this website) has also written about the New Zealand Wars.
-Danny’s field of research is political history, especially Māori and the State in the 19th century, of which the wars were of course an integral part.
+Danny Keenan (who is the writer of this site) has also written about the New Zealand Wars.
+His field of research is political history, especially Māori and the State in the 19th century, which includes the New Zealand Wars.